fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 });
 ```

 Everything else seems to be working just fine but, as you'd expect, the *req* and *res* parameters of *app.get* need typing.
 If you look carefully, VSCode is also complaining about the importing of Express.
-You can see a short yellow line of dots under the *require*.
+You can see a short yellow line of dots under *require*.
 Let's hover over the problem:

 ![vscode warning to change require to import](../../images/9/6.png)